5 Steps to Easy Homemade Butter

 - A knife and rubber spatula also come in handy

 - And a reader recommended something like a marble to speed up the churning process

-Here's how to make raw and easy homemade butter:
+Here's how to make easy, raw butter:

 I bought a (half pint?
 I don't even know) of raw cream, dumped it into a canning jar and tightly twisted on the cap.

 Then I started to shake the living bejeezus out of it.
 I did a variety of shakes; including but not limited to a hammering motion, a side-lying left/right shake, a Half-Circle Twist, the My-Arms-Are-Getting-Tired Whole Body Wiggle, and what can only be described as Neck Throttling.
 I'd suggest a similar variety of shakes to avoid muscle fatigue.